 Also, this is a men’s health issue and men aren’t reliable block voters or a protected class, so there will be no political reason for public health funding, no races for a cure, no pink in the NFL, etc. I promise that if women start to go bald in great enough numbers, it will, like breast cancer, become public enemy number one.
 Women may start to go bald in greater numbers if they continue to accept the clown propaganda that they should participate in sports, drink like a man, swear like a man, and compete in the career world like a man.
 That raises testosterone, which is implicated in hair loss.
 Yes, women go bald too.
 That’s why the condition went from being “male pattern baldness” to “androgenic alopecia.”

 Hard Truth #6: Most hair transplants look like shit.

 How long does it take to spot a hair transplant?
 I can spot one in about a minute.
 My intuition/subconscious will spot it first.
 “Something doesn’t look right about that guy.”
 The days of baby doll plugs are gone, but bad surgeons can really fuck up a good procedure.
 There’s a guy at my gym who has a desperate transplant.
-He was norwood 6 almost 7 when he got it.
+He was norwood 6 almost 7 when he got it (look up the Norwood Scale-it’s a visual measure of pattern baldness).
 I can tell because the surgeon left a crescent moon of bare skin between his occipital scalp and where his thin transplant patch begins.
 He also has a blaze of bare skin down each side between his transplant patch and the sides of this head.
 It looks bad.
 There’s a also I dude I know who got the full frontal transplant leaving the bald spot in the back.
 That looks better, but still not great because of the width of the receding hairline left by the surgeon.